ThePerfectStrangers/TechnicalDocumentation/Stage Diagram/Live Shows/README.md

 Going from the practice space to the live show can be daunting.
 This guide should help ensure things run as smooth as possible.

-## Pack-up and Transpoort
+## Pack-up and Transport

 Transporting loose items is chaotic and ill-advised.
-Everything that can fit in a case needs to fit in a case.
+Everything that can fit in a case needs to fit in a case or the trunk.

 ### Guidelines